Ray-Young/ray-young.github.io/_posts/2017-01-15-Build_Powerline_on_Mac.md

 title: Build Powerline on OS Sierra
 date: 2017-01-15
 comments: true
+tags: [Powerline, Environment, OS Sierra]
 ---

-The new python 3.5 environment and OS Sierra seems break the powerline configuration.
+The new python 3.5 environment and OS Sierra seems have some tricks when configure the powerline configuration.
  Here are my solutions to some tricky problems.
+(Solve powerline-config not found problem, etc.)

 The [official doc][1] seems a bit complex.
 Here is a [short guide][2] I find useful when build the powerline.
 We only need the following steps.

-1. Install Python (We can install it from official python website, or Brew)
+### 1. Install Python (We can install it from official python website, or Brew)

+So many instructions online, just google python :)

-2. Install Powerline from pip (Or we can install it from git)
+### 2. Install Powerline from pip (Or we can install it from git)

 ```bash
 sudo pip install powerline-status
 ```

-3. Config Powerline in bash_profile
+### 3. Config Powerline in bash_profile

 Go to home directory
 ```bash
 cd ~